Saturday 13

 • place

-Session 16: "Regulatory and judicial responses to organized crime today".
+Session 17: "Regulatory and judicial responses to today's organized crime" (Spanish/presential)

-Session 17: "Rethinking Human Rights: Critical Approaches and Experiences from Around the World".
+Session 18: "Rethinking Human Rights: Critical Approaches and Experiences from Around the World" (English and Spanish/presential)

-Session 19: "Operational measures and best practices against transnational organized crime".
+Session 19: "Operational measures and best practices against transnational organized crime" (Spanish and English/Hybrid)

-Session 20: "Children at risk: Organized crime and its impact on the rights of children and adolescents".
+Session 21: "Children at risk: Organized crime and its impact on the rights of children and adolescents" (English/virtual)

 11:00 am